technicalanxiety/technicalanxiety/_posts/2025-11-14-ops-changes-pt2.md

 The organizations that thrive will be those that combine human ingenuity with the power of intelligent automation.
 The future of service management is proactive, predictive, and always improving - and it’s yours to shape.

+---

+*This is Part 2 of the "Operational Change" series.
+[Part 1: Embracing Modern Service Management](/operational-change-part-1) covered the foundation for delivering managed services that are agile and resilient.*

 **Photo by [Growtika](https://unsplash.com/@growtika) on [Unsplash](https://unsplash.com/photos/an-abstract-image-of-a-sphere-with-dots-and-lines-nGoCBxiaRO0)**